 turning to the Gentiles.’”
 Paul did this to make the Jews jealous, and so

 it made them furious.
-Jesus said to the evangelist, “Lo, I am with
+Jesus said to His evangelists, “Lo, I am with

 Great Endtime Revival conducted by the Jews, and this will be a time when